honojs/honox/README.md

 If you want to add interactions to your page, create Island components.
 Islands components should be:

 - Placed under `app/islands` directory or named with `_` prefix and `island.tsx` suffix like `_componentName.island.tsx`.
-- Should `default export function`.
+- Should `export default function`.

 For example, you can write an interactive component such as the following counter: